-Amy Carpenter Leugs is the author the new chapbook, The One Inside an Onion, published by the Friends of Poetry, Kalamazoo.
-Her winning poem for the 2015 Dyer Ives Poetry Competition, called, "Cat and Bird: Contrapuntal for a Grieving Mother," is featured in the 2015 issue of the literary journal, Voices.
-Her poem "Tucking Pants into Socks" was featured in The 3288 Review.
+Ames Carpenter* (they/them) is an openly trans non-binary poet and the author the 2017 chapbook, The One Inside an Onion, published by the Friends of Poetry, Kalamazoo.
+Their winning poem for the 2015 Dyer Ives Poetry Competition, called, "Cat and Bird: Contrapuntal for a Grieving Mother," is featured in the 2015 issue of the literary journal, Voices.
+Their poems "Tucking Pants into Socks" and "constellations" were featured in The 3288 Review.

 including: “Setting the Feet on the Pathway,” about educational diversity; “In

 Search of Mishigami,” a memoir about Lake Michigan and alcoholism;

 and “Counterpoint,” a poem about music and marriage.